MarkM2000/Final-Project-MAP674/README.md

 On Python, I will install it by adding `pip install leafmap`.
 When I import it, I will likely use one of the following on <a href="https://leafmap.org/get-started/">this link</a> or add `import leafmap` into my `ipynb` file.
 I also created a sample `ipynb` file called `install-leafmap`.

+This project involves the use of geojson and csv files.
+Therefore, I will create a folder called `data` to put those files in the folder.

 I will create a folder called `assignment`, which is where the `Final-Project` Jupyter Notebook Python file will be located.

 ## Jupyter File Steps